plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/ObservationUnits/README.md

 + Parameters
+    + observationUnitDbId (Optional, ) ...
+The unique ID of an Observation Unit
     + germplasmDbId (Optional, ) ...
 The unique ID of a germplasm (accession) to filter on
     + studyDbId (Optional, ) ...
 The unique ID of a studies to filter on
     + locationDbId (Optional, ) ...
 The unique ID of a location where these observations were collected